ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/configure-supervision-policies.md

 After you create a supervision policy, it's a good idea to test to make sure that the conditions you defined are being properly enforced by the policy.
 You may also want to [test your data loss prevention (DLP) policies](create-test-tune-dlp-policy.md) if your supervision policies include sensitive information types.
 Follow these steps to test your supervision policy:

 1. Open an email client or Microsoft Teams logged in as a supervised user defined in the policy you want to test.
 2. Send an email or Microsoft Teams chat that meets the criteria you've defined in the supervision policy.
-This can be a keyword, attachment size, domain, etc. Make sure you determine if your configured conditional settings in the policy are too restrictive or too lenient.
+This can be a keyword, attachment size, domain, etc. Make sure that you determine if your configured conditional settings in the policy are too restrictive or too lenient.

     > [!Note]
     > Emails subject to defined policies are processed in near real-time and can be tested immediately after the policy is configured.
 Chats in Microsoft Teams can take up to 24 hours to fully process in a policy.